nicjansma/resourcetiming-compression.js/README.md

 ## Version History

+* v0.3.0 - 2016-07-11:
+    * Captures dimensions (px) of resources
+    * Captures resource sizes (bytes) from ResourceTiming2
+    * Breaks certain URLs up slightly so they don't trigger XSS filters
+    * Limits URLs to 500 characters, and adds the ability to trim other URLs
+    * Don't go more than 10 IFRAMEs deep (to avoid recursion bugs)
+    * Fixes browser bugs with incorrect timings
 * v0.2.2 - 2016-06-01: Add 'html' initiatorType for root page
 * v0.2.1 - 2016-04-04: Protect against X-O frame access that crashes some browsers
 * v0.2.0 - 2015-11-23: Export both ResourceTimingCompression and ResourceTimingDecompression from main module